sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 ![runserver app index template]({filename}/images/django-reg-helloworld.png)

-Click on the *sign up here* link, you should see a sign up form, all nicely delivered by Django-register.
+Click on the *sign up here* link, you should see a sign up form.
 One thing that does not seem right is the validation messages being visible all the time.
-I need to fix that, then I will update this screenshot:
+I will fix and post here ...

 ![sign up form]({filename}/images/django-reg-reg-form.png)